2024 Enrollment Deadlines

 How can I tailor my education to fit my career goals?

 Our goal is to give every student an excellent academic experience.
 To meet that goal, program faculty and staff will work individually with students to provide advice and mentoring.
-Upon arrival at Duke, each student will meet with our curriculum director to plan a course of study, select an area of concentration, identify a faculty mentor, and begin thinking about options for a practicum or research paper.
+Upon arrival at Duke, each student will meet with our curriculum director to plan a course of study, select an area of concentration, identify a faculty mentor, and begin thinking about options for a summer capstone project or research paper.
 For students designing their own concentrations, our curriculum director and faculty mentors will help identify an appropriate set of courses.

 What is the curriculum like?